 Special Education has changed dramatically in recent history.
 Federal Law 94-142 was implemented in all public schools in 1978 and has transformed education.
 This law stipulates that children with educational, emotional and/or physical handicaps are guaranteed a public education.
 Special Education teachers are certified to teach children with a wide range of disabilities.
 Parent permission must be obtained prior to an educational evaluation for potential services.
-ROD, our Special Education Cooperative, is responsible for coordinating special education among eight school districts including our own Sunman Dearborn Schools.
-ROD is currently located in the South wing of Sunman Elementary.
-A ROD psychologist will administer the test.
+The Sunman-Dearborn Special Education Department will coordinate special education services for our students.
+A school psychologist will administer the test.
 The psychologist, in addition to other members of a case conference committee, will explain the evaluation results to parents of the referred individual.